RikVoorhaar/blog/src/posts/selfhosted.md

 </ImgSmall>

 Over time I have started to self-host more and more services.
-For most services there are paid alternatives that are better, and I don't really mind paying even.
-The main reason I like to self-host, is the fact that I learn something in the process.
+For most services, there are paid alternatives, and I don't mind paying even.
+The main reason I like to self-host is the experience I get from it.
 It is fun, and if it saves a buck in the process all the better.

 In this blog post, I'll give some details on how I have been managing my self-host stack, which you could use as a starting point to host some useful services yourself.
-First up are the actual services that I'm running:
+This is mostly a rant, but you'll find something useful here.

+If you want to copy some of my setup, all of my (non-secret) configurations for my self-hosted services [are available on GitHub](https://github.com/RikVoorhaar/infrastructure).

 ## Which things am I now self-hosting?